Illustration of Levisticum officinale by Otto Wilhelm Thomé (1885). [Public Domain]

 Common name(s): lovage

 Description: perennial; an herb often used as an easy-to-grow substitute for celery.
-Leaves, seeds, and stalks have a concentrated celery flavor and can be dried for later use or used fresh in place of celery.
-The hollow stalks are also popularly used as straws for bloody marys and similar beverages
+Leaves, seeds, roots, and stalks have a concentrated celery flavor and can be dried for later use or used fresh.
+The hollow stalks are also popularly used as straws for bloody marys and similar beverages.
+Small green-yellow flower umbels in spring.

 Position: full sun to partial shade and well-draining soil